dustincoker/dustincoker/README.md

 # Hi, I’m Dustin

-Aspiring Software Developer & Data Scientist with 13+ years of experience as a Technical Support Engineer for a large web-based SaaS platform.
+Aspiring AI Developer & Data Scientist with 13+ years of experience as a Technical Support Engineer for a large web-based SaaS platform.
 Skilled in Python, JavaScript, PHP, SQL, and building automation tools that make systems faster, smarter, and easier to use.
 Exploring AI-powered agents, voice agents, data science, and CRM customizations.

 ---